Managing AI privacy settings in Microsoft Edge

 • Enable browser diagnostic logging to capture feature usage.
 Capture network logs for devices running Copilot Mode.

-• Collect proxy and firewall logs for outbound connections initiated by the browser or assistant.
+• Collect proxy and firewall logs for outbound connections started by the browser or assistant.

-• Maintain a short retention window for logs for routine monitoring, and a longer window for incident investigation.
+• Keep a short retention window for routine monitoring and a longer window for incident investigation.

 Verification steps: